Last updated on .

 House showing the level of the mud

 Along the same street, we noticed the ruins of a house with 11 names painted on a wall.
-Four phone numbers were listed in case anyone passing by had any information on those 11 people.
+Four phone numbers were listed in case anyone passing by had any information on those 11 missing people.

 Names of missing people in Armero, Tolima, Colombia